 - Outdoor wood burning fire appliances are approved when used specifically for cooking and quiet enjoyment, not burning yard or household debris (until the provincial fire ban is in effect)

-- Propane, natural gas or charcoal briquette fueled appliances designed and used for cooking food
+- Propane, natural gas or charcoal briquette fueled appliances designed and used for cooking food (no permits required)

 Dean Park Outdoor Burning Restriction

 No burning is allowed in the Dean Park area located west of East Saanich Road, south of Forest Park Drive (both sides, including Texada Terrace) to the southern border of the District with the exception of outdoor appliances.

 Special permit burning

 We may issue a Special Open Air Burning Permit to allow for Halloween, Ceremonies, Education and other occasions at the discretion of the Fire Department.

 You can get burning permits here:

 North Saanich Fire Hall #1, 986 Wain Road